Dream UP!

 • Partner with Langlade County Dream Up!
 Team to develop marketing and support our shared childcare resource agency, Childcaring Inc., who now hosts a landing page for our teams.
 Childcaring can provide information regarding how to become regulated, funding available to support the process of becoming regulated, information for people looking for childcare, and more.

 While the grant is wrapping up, the Lincoln County Dream Up!
-Team will continue to work with our community to support our current and aspiring providers
+Team will continue to work with our community to support our current and aspiring providers!

 • 14 have multiple children at different locations for childcare